Ashwain1502/Restaurant-website/README.md

 ## Functions
 1. It contains the general introduction of the restaurant with the hero section.
 2. It contains a page to showcase the menu of the restaurant.
-3. It has a page for booking seats for upcomimg events.
+3. It has a page for booking seats for upcoming events.
-4. It has a form to become premium members of the restautant.
+4. It has a form to become premium members of the restaurant.

 ## Working on
 1. Food ordering functionality.